sungwoncho/meteor-mailman/README.md

 mailman is activated automatically in development environment.
 It is never compiled to production code.

+Currently, mailman can only detect emails sent using Meteor's `email` package.
+Detecting email sent via third party API is in the future roadmap.
+Pull requests and ideas are encouraged.

 ## Manual switch

 You can call the method `activateMailman` to switch mailman on and off.
 The